hitachi-vantara/hv-playbooks-vspone-block/create-multiple-HUR-pairs/Readme.md

 data_reduction_share: true

 ```
 Note: This playbook prompts for user confirmation before proceeding with pair creation.
-Each pair is added to its corresponding CTG ID, which matches the journal group ID.
+Each pair is assigned to a corresponding CTG ID in proportion to the journal group ID.

 ```
 TASK [Show batch report] ********************************************************************************************************************************************************************